Skip to content

 2. Enable the policy and paste the name of the certificate file you downloaded from your firewall earlier.
 At the time of this writing, the name is SecurityAppliance_SSL_CA.pem.

-4. copy certificate to Windows computer
+4. Copy certificate to Windows computer

 In order for the certificate to be imported when the browser is started, the .pem file must be copied to the user profile.
 You can also do this via the GPO.
 The certificate SecurityAppliance_SSL_CA.pem must be copied to the following two directories:

-• %USERPROFILE%
+• %USERPROFILE%\AppData\Local\Mozilla\Certificates

-• %USERPROFILE%
+• %USERPROFILE%\AppData\Roaming\Mozilla\Certificates

-5. control Firefox certificate management
+5. Check Firefox certificate management

 Info: If you want to import the certificate on a macOS or Linux system, you can find the system paths on the following page: Mozilla Wiki - Add Root Certificate to Firefox